FHOOEAIST/geofiles/README.md

 All of these extensions support two major features:

 1. Defining the coordinate reference system (CRS) of the used vertices' coordinates
-2. Defining an optional origin, which represents an absolute geo-referenced location and an implicit local Cartesian coordinate frame for the models with a metric unic.
+2. Defining an optional origin, which represents an absolute geo-referenced location and an implicit local Cartesian coordinate frame for the models with a metric unit.

+### Additional features

+Some proposed file formats support additional features such as:
+- Geographical extent
+- Transformation information (local per object or global for all vertices)
+  - Scaling factor
+  - Translation in meters
+  - Rotation in degrees

 ### GeoOBJ